Most of the materials collected at our recycling centres are recycled or reused.

-After all our efforts to reduce, reuse and recycle there is still a lot of waste generated by households in Norfolk that isn't recycled.
-In 2015/16 there was over 200,000 tonnes - over half a tonne for every Norfolk household in one year - and for many years this waste was buried in landfill sites.
-Although we need to reduce the amount of leftover waste, or “residual waste” we’re generating, we still need to deal with the residual waste we do create in ways that are environmentally friendly and good value for money.
+After all our efforts to reduce, reuse and recycle there is still over 200,000 tonnes of waste generated by households in Norfolk that is not recycled.
+That’s over half a tonne for every Norfolk household in one year.
+Although we need to reduce the amount of leftover, or “residual", waste we’re generating, we still need to deal with the residual waste we do create in ways that are environmentally friendly and good value for money.

-40,000 tonnes per year of residual waste are sent to an energy from waste facility in Great Blakenham in Suffolk.
+Some waste is also sent to an energy from waste facility in Great Blakenham in Suffolk.
 The waste is burnt to produce energy while scrap metals and ash generated from the process are recycled.

 Car batteries are collected by Glazewing in West Dereham, and are turned into lead and plastic chip and sent to UK markets via Derbyshire.
 Polypropylene is recovered for a variety of uses and gypsum (from the acid) has uses in the agricultural industry.
 Sulphuric acid, plastic, lead oxides and sulphates can be recovered from lead acid batteries

 Household batteries are collected by Wiser in Thetford, and sent to a UK-based battery recycler.
 The recovered materials vary but are refined and sent onto specialised manufactures.
 Recovered nickel and steel is used in the steel industry.
 Cadmium and cobalt are reused in battery manufacturing.
 Recovered silver is used in the photographic and electronics industry.
 Mercury is reused in the lighting industry.